Pumpkin Scones

 - In a small mixing bowl, whisk together the pumpkin, heavy cream, egg, and vanilla; set it aside.

 - In a large mixing bowl, whisk together the flour, brown sugar, pumpkin pie spice, baking powder, and salt until combined.
-Cut the butter into the flour mixture using a pastry cutter or your hands until you get pea-size pieces.
-Make a hole in the center of the flour mixture to create a well.
-Pour the pumpkin mixture into the center of the well and stir until the dough just starts to come together.
+Cut the butter into the flour mixture using a pastry cutter or your hands until you get pea-size crumbs.
+Make a well in the center, then pour in the wet pumpkin mixture; stir until the dough just starts to come together.

 - Dust the counter lightly with flour and place the dough onto the surface.
-Gently knead the dough a few times until it's formed together.
+Gently knead the dough a few times until it just comes together.
 Don't over-work the dough.
-Shape the dough into a circle about 1 inch thick.
-Cut the dough into eight equal wedges.
+Shape into a circle about 1-inch thick, then cut into 8 equal wedges.
 Place them on the baking sheet, leaving spaces in between them.

-- Bake for 13-16 minutes until golden brown.
+- Bake 14-18 minutes until no longer wet, lightly golden, and cooked through.
+(If your oven runs hot, start checking at 14 minutes.
+Keep an eye on them โ if theyโre golden on top and bottom, theyโre done.)
 Allow the scones to cool right on the baking sheet for 5 minutes, then transfer them to a cooling rack to cool completely.

 Make the White Glaze